-- (i) the said amount of credit is admissible as input tax credit under this Act; - (ii) the registered person has furnished all the returns required under the existing law (i.e. Central Excise and VAT) for the period of six months immediately preceding the appointed date; - (iii) the said amount of credit does not relate to goods sold under notifications no. .....and claiming refund of VAT paid thereon
+- (i) the said amount of credit is admissible as input tax credit under this Act; - (ii) the registered person has furnished all the returns required under the existing law (i.e. Central Excise and VAT) for the period of six months immediately preceding the appointed date; - (iii) the said amount of credit does not relate to goods manufactured and cleared under such notifications as are notified by the Central Government.)